webvenv/musthave-cookies/README.md

 Yes — sort of.
 You can manually remove cookies in Repeater or use Burp macros/scripts.
 But Musthave Cookies automates the entire process and gives you a clean, aligned output with no setup required.

+---

+>"Here’s to the cookies that matter, the ones that don’t, and the server that always tells the truth."

+Thank you for your time, and good luck, everyone!